silnrsi/wstr/Contributing.md

 (If you want to halt, or remove up the container, the easiest is to manage the container via Docker Desktop.)

-*Bear in mind that he search facility at the top is not active for a local container.*
+*Bear in mind that the search facility at the top is not active for a local container.*